Spotlight on Transgender Health in the Illinois Department of Corrections

 The State of Illinois is implementing gender-affirming care to transgender people who are incarcerated in the Illinois Department of Corrections.
 We are proud that our Governor is demonstrating the importance of this care to our transgender citizens by supporting the pioneering work of outstanding healthcare professionals, featured in our symposium.

-At this event, we will be honoring our healthcare professionals for their excellence and ground-breaking contributions that they make in providing equitable care to all members of our society.
+In this symposium, we will be honoring our healthcare professionals for their excellence and ground-breaking contributions that they make in providing equitable care to all members of our society.

 Symposium Chair, Panelists, and Discussants: